 A classic moist blondie with the richness of cherries and the chocolate chunks, and the subtle heat of harissa.
 Think chilli chocolate and run with it!

 - 2 tsp Entube Harissa paste or to taste

 - 1/8 tsp salt

-- 1 heaping cup Bing cherries, pitted and quartered (can also substitute with strawberries, raspberries etc)
+- 1 cup Bing cherries (heaping cup) pitted and quartered.
+You could substitute these with strawberries or raspberries

-- Bake for 33-35 minutes, or until edges begin to slightly pull away from sides of pan and center is set.
-Baking time will vary based on types of fruit used, fresh, frozen, and the moisture content of the fruit; and how gooey you like your blondies.
+Bake for 33-35 minutes, or until edges begin to slightly pull away from sides of pan and center is set.
+Baking time will vary based on types of fruit used, fresh or frozen; and the moisture content of the fruit; and how gooey you like your blondies.
 A toothpick inserted into the middle may not come out clean due to the chocolate chips or juicy fruit.